NxPKG/khulnasoft-docs/content/analytics/network-analytics/get-started.md

 ## View the Network Analytics dashboard

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select an account that has access to Magic Transit or Spectrum.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select an account that has access to Magic Transit or Spectrum.

 2. Go to Account Home > **Analytics & Logs** > **Network Analytics**.